Non-coding RNA: Trans-acting

 In higher eukaryotes microRNAs regulate gene expression.
 A single miRNA can reduce the expression levels of hundreds of genes.
-The mechanism by which mature miRNA molecules act is through partial complementary to one or more messenger RNA (mRNA) molecules, generally in 3' UTRs.
+The mechanism by which mature miRNA molecules act is through partial complementarity to one or more messenger RNA (mRNA) molecules, generally in 3' UTRs.
 The main function of miRNAs is to down-regulate gene expression.

 The ncRNA RNase P has also been shown to influence gene expression.
 In the human nucleus, RNase P is required for the normal and efficient transcription of various ncRNAs transcribed by RNA polymerase III.
 These include tRNA, 5S rRNA, SRP RNA, and U6 snRNA genes.
 RNase P exerts its role in transcription through association with Pol III and chromatin of active tRNA and 5S rRNA genes.

 It has been shown that 7SK RNA, a metazoan ncRNA, acts as a negative regulator of the RNA polymerase II elongation factor P-TEFb, and that this activity is influenced by stress response pathways.

 The bacterial ncRNA, 6S RNA, specifically associates with RNA polymerase holoenzyme containing the sigma70 specificity factor.
 This interaction represses expression from a sigma70-dependent promoter during stationary phase.

 Another bacterial ncRNA, OxyS RNA represses translation by binding to Shine-Dalgarno sequences thereby occluding ribosome binding.
 OxyS RNA is induced in response to oxidative stress in Escherichia coli.